 Our Cybertrucked Mini is the small, three-door Hatch we know and love, but it now comes with a sharper exterior.
 Its traditional rounded grille now has six edges and the curved headlights have been straightened out.
 Although, our Mini Cybertruck does keep the brand’s signature wings and the definitive Union Jack remains a key feature upfront.

-While Tesla are yet to create a small hatchback, this Mini fits in with the ever-changing landscapes of urban cities, so it might just inspire them.
+While Tesla is yet to create a small hatchback, this Mini fits in with the ever-changing landscapes of urban cities, so it might just inspire them.

 The iconic design that gave this car’s name the ‘Beetle’ has been revived multiple times over its lifespan and has been popular across generations of drivers.
 But after 80 years, Volkswagen recently announced that production of this classic car has now ended.
 As a tribute to the beloved bug, we gave it a Cybertruck twist.